Kyoushu/FoundationSketch/README.md

 ## SCSS

-All FoundationSketch classes start with the prefix "sketch--"
+All additional FoundationSketch classes start with the prefix "sketch--"

+## Fonts

+The Squiggle font comes in several weights and is to be used on main Header tags

+1. Light
+2. Regular
+3. Heavy
+4. Condensed